appbaseio/Docs/content/docs/reactivesearch/ui-integrations/Overview.md

 ---
 title: 'Overview'
 meta_title: 'UI Integrations: Overview'
-meta_description: 'UI Integrations lets you build a search UI visually with no-code.
+meta_description: 'UI Integrations lets you visually build a search UI with no-code.
 The resulting code can be exported to your favorite E-Commerce Platform or your site.'
 keywords:
-    - reactivesearch
+	- ui-integrations
-    - quickstart
+    - overview
-    - appbase
+    - storefront search builder
     - elasticsearch
 sidebar: 'docs'
 nestedSidebar: 'ui-integrations-reactivesearch'